egovernments/health-campaign-services/health-services/facility/README.md

 Facility service APIs - contains create, update, delete and search end point

-a) POST `/facility/v1/_create` - Create Facility, This API is internally call from facility controller to create/add a new facility.
+* POST `/facility/v1/_create` - Create Facility, This API is used to create/add a new facility.

-b) POST `/facility/v1/bulk/_create` - Create bulk Facility, This API is internally call from facility controller to create/add new facilities in bulk.
+* POST `/facility/v1/bulk/_create` - Create bulk Facility, This API is used to create/add new facilities in bulk.

-c) POST `/facility/v1/_update` - Update Facility, This API is internally call from facility controller to update the details of an existing facility.
+* POST `/facility/v1/_update` - Update Facility, This API is used to update the details of an existing facility.

-d) POST `/facility/v1/bulk/_update` - Update bulk Facility, This API is internally call from facility controller to update the details of existing facilities in bulk.
+* POST `/facility/v1/bulk/_update` - Update bulk Facility, This API is used to update the details of existing facilities in bulk.

-e) POST `/facility/v1/_delete` - Delete Facility, This API is internally call from facility controller to soft delete details of an existing facility.
+* POST `/facility/v1/_delete` - Delete Facility, This API is used to soft delete details of an existing facility.

-f) POST `/facility/v1/bulk/_delete` - Delete bulk Facility, This API is internally call from facility controller to soft delete details of an existing facility in bulk.
+* POST `/facility/v1/bulk/_delete` - Delete bulk Facility, This API is used to soft delete details of an existing facilities in bulk.

-g) POST `/facility/v1/_search` - Search Facility, This API is internally call from facility controller to search existing facility.
+* POST `/facility/v1/_search` - Search Facility, This API is used to search existing facilities.

-### Property Dependencies

-Below properties define the Facility Configuration

 ### Kafka Consumers